Man dies in triple shooting in West Woodlawn

 The shooting happened shortly before 5 p.m. in the 6200 block of South Langley Avenue, Chicago police said.

-One man, 31, was shot in the leg and died at the University of Chicago Medical Center, police said.
-His name hasn’t been released.
+Lakshman Menon-Neal, 31, was shot several times and died at the University of Chicago Medical Center, the Cook County medical examiner’s office said.

 The other man, 22, was shot in the face and taken to the same hospital in critical condition.